publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch38/schI/m__us_usc_t7_s1632a.md

         (6) __Priority__

+            (A) __Eligible independent producers of value-added agricultural products__

-        In awarding grants under this subsection, the Secretary shall give priority to projects that contribute to increasing opportunities for—
+            In awarding grants under paragraph (1)(A), the Secretary shall give priority to—

-            (A) beginning farmers or ranchers;

-            (B) socially disadvantaged farmers or ranchers; and

-            (C) operators of small- and medium-sized farms and ranches that are structured as a family farm.
+                (i) operators of small- and medium-sized farms and ranches that are structured as family farms;

+                (ii) beginning farmers or ranchers;

+                (iii) socially disadvantaged farmers or ranchers; and

+                (iv) veteran farmers or ranchers (as defined in [section 2279(e) of this title][/us/usc/t7/s2279/e]).

+            (B) __Eligible agricultural producer groups, farmer or rancher cooperatives, and majority-controlled producer-based business venture__

+                In awarding grants under paragraph (1)(B), the Secretary shall give priority to projects (including farmer or rancher cooperative projects) that best contribute to creating or increasing marketing opportunities for operators, farmers, and ranchers described in subparagraph (A).

         (7) __Funding__

             (A) __Mandatory funding__

-                On October 1, 2008, of the funds of the Commodity Credit Corporation, the Secretary shall make available to carry out this subsection $15,000,000, to remain available until expended.
+                On February 7, 2014, of the funds of the Commodity Credit Corporation, the Secretary shall make available to carry out this subsection $63,000,000, to remain available until expended.

             (B) __Discretionary funding__

-                There is authorized to be appropriated to carry out this subsection $40,000,000 for each of fiscal years 2008 through 2012.
+                There is authorized to be appropriated to carry out this subsection $40,000,000 for each of fiscal years 2008 through 2018.

             (C) __Reservation of funds for projects to benefit beginning farmers or ranchers, socially disadvantaged farmers or ranchers, and mid-tier value chains__